Kataiser/I-Need-a-Hero/README.md

 **Trello board:** https://trello.com/b/7pb5hLHX

-*All character portraits used are property of Blizzard Entertainment Inc. This program is not associated with nor endorsed by Blizzard Entertainment.*
+*All character names and portraits used are property of Blizzard Entertainment Inc. This program is not associated with nor endorsed by Blizzard Entertainment.*